ddaddy/DJSwiftHelpers/README.md

 Add the package `git@github.com:ddaddy/DJSwiftHelpers.git` to your project.

-For most helpers you can `import DJSwiftHelpers` however for additional `UIKit` helpers that are not extension friendly, also `import DJSwiftHelpers_UIKit`
+For most helpers you can `import DJSwiftHelpers` however for additional `UIKit` or `SwiftUI` helpers that are not extension friendly, also `import DJSwiftHelpers_UIKit` or `import DJSwiftHelpers_SwiftUI`

 ## Integrate using Carthage